War and genocide

 War and genocide studies is an interdisciplinary subject that identifies and analyzes the relationship between war and genocide, as well as the structural foundations of associated conflicts.
 Disciplines involved may include political science, geography, economics, sociology, international relations, and history.

 There is general consensus among scholars that the problems of war and genocide are intimately linked as the two often accompany each other.
 However, there are varying thoughts and theoretical perspectives on the topic as it continues to be a subject of scholarly analysis and debate.

 Description

-Genocide is defined as the intentional destruction of people, a term coined in 1944 by Polish lawyer Raphael Lemkin with the Greek word γένος (genos, "race, people") and the Latin suffix -caedo ("act of killing").
+Genocide is defined as the intentional destruction of a people, a term coined in 1944 by Polish lawyer Raphael Lemkin with the Greek word γένος (genos, "race, people") and the Latin suffix -cide ("act of killing").
 The United Nations defines genocide in Article II of the Genocide Convention as:

 Any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such:

 (a) Killing members of the group;

 (b) Causing serious bodily or mental harm to members of the group;

 (c) Deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part;

 (d) Imposing measures intended to prevent births within the group;

 (e) Forcibly transferring children of the group to another group.

 Article 3 defines the crimes that can be punished under the convention: